leonardowf/baroneza/README.md

 features that I want to achieve:
 - [ ] given a PR, tag issues on jira that contains the correct tag
+- [ ] create a pull request and run the tagging
+- [ ] send on slack all the tickets that were tagged